Dedicated Long Island Elder Attorney Ready To Support You

-As an Elder Law Attorney, Andrew M. Lamkin advises families on how to protect their assets against the ever increasing costs of long term care and the importance of advanced directives such as Health Care Proxies, Powers of Attorney and Living Wills.
-In addition, our office can assist you with non-legal issues such as nursing home placement, retirement planning, and long term care insurance.
+As a trusted Long Island elder attorney, Andrew M. Lamkin advises families on how to protect their assets against the ever-increasing costs of long-term care and the importance of advanced directives such as Health Care Proxies, Powers of Attorney, and Living Wills.
+Also, our Long Island elder lawyer can assist you with non-legal issues such as nursing home placement, retirement planning, and long-term care insurance.
+Contact us today.

 - Do you know someone who is disabled to the point where they require the assistance of a home health aide or nursing home care?